peteroupc/peteroupc.github.io/bernoulli.md

 - ((_&tau;_ &minus; 1) * ln(1 &minus; _&tau;_) &minus; _&tau;_ * ln(_&tau;_)) / ((_&lambda;_ &minus; 1) * ln(1 &minus; _&lambda;_) &minus; _&lambda;_ * ln(_&lambda;_)).

-For example, if _f_(_&lambda;_) is a constant, algorithms whose only randomness comes from the input coin will require more coin flips to simulate that constant, the more strongly that coin leans towards heads or tails.
+For example, if _f_(_&lambda;_) is a constant, an algorithm whose only randomness comes from the input coin will require more coin flips to simulate that constant, the more strongly that coin leans towards heads or tails.
 But this formula works only for such algorithms, even if _f_ isn't a constant.

 For certain values of _&lambda;_, Kozen (2014)<sup>[**(33)**](#Note33)</sup> showed a tighter lower bound of this kind, but in general, this bound is not so easy to describe and assumes _&lambda;_ is known.
 However, if _&lambda;_ is 1/2 (the input coin is unbiased), this bound is simple: at least 2 flips of the input coin are needed on average to simulate a known constant _&tau;_, except when _&tau;_ is a multiple of 1/(2<sup>_n_</sup>) for any integer _n_.